DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

   	<itemref idref="chapter2" />
   </spine>
 ```
 Lastly, the `spine` lists all the pages present in the publication and it's listing arrangement tells an ereader the linear reading order of the publication.
-The `spine` may only contain (X)HTML pages, not images or other content.
+The `spine` can only contain (X)HTML pages, not images or other content.
 The `toc` attribute refers to the `id`  of the `toc.ncx` in the manifest.

-####The Content
+####The content

 As stated in the introduction of this section a large part of an EPUB is a collection of HTML files which are often interlinked.
-The process of creating the pages of an EPUB is similar to building a website, but with the particular limitations of ereaders in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here]().
+The process of creating the pages of an EPUB is similar to building a website, but with the particular limitations of ereaders in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here](<!--link missing-->).
 Pages should be written in XHTML, a variant of HTML which was created to make HTML more extensible and increase the interoperability with other data formats.
 Cascading Style Sheets (CSS) may freely be used, though a lot of ereaders ignore or do not parse many of the style definitions.

 ####Packaging

-Creating an .epub file is as simple as selecting both the *META-INF* and *OEBPS* directories and the *mimetype* file and creating a ZIP archive.
-This may be done by using the built-in archive utility of the operating system, or an external program like *The Unarchiver* (Mac) or WinZip (Windows) or a special purpose utility.[^epub-zip-unzip] Some of these programs create unnecessary (hidden) files inside the archive which might invalidate your EPUB.
-Most ereaders will safely ignore extraneous files, though parse the document properly.
-Validation of EPUB's can be done online using the [EPUB Validator](http://validator.idpf.org) or [a desktop application](http://www.pagina-online.de/produkte/epub-checker/).
-Invalid EPUBs are files that do not conform to the EPUB specification or have other issues (incorrect HTML, for example).
-Fixing validation errors minimises, but doesn't eliminate, the chance of ereaders refusing to read an EPUB.
-The .zip extension of the archive may then be renamed to .epub.
-This file can then be opened in an ereader like Calibre, iBooks or similar applications.
+Creating an EPUB file is as simple as selecting both the *META-INF* and *OEBPS* directories and the *mimetype* file and creating a ZIP archive.
+This may be done by using the built-in archive utility of the operating system, or an external program like The Unarchiver (Mac) or WinZip (Windows) or a special purpose utility.[^epub-zip-unzip] The .zip extension of the archive may then be renamed to .epub.

+Because some archive programs create unnecessary (hidden) files inside the archive which might invalidate your EPUB, it's important to validate your EPUB to see if it works (although most ereaders will safely ignore extraneous files and parse the document properly).
+Invalid EPUBs are files that do not conform to the EPUB specification or have other issues, such as incorrect.
+Fixing validation errors will minimize but not eliminate the chance of ereaders refusing to read an EPUB.
+Validation of the EPUB can be done online using the [EPUB Validator](http://validator.idpf.org) or [a desktop application](http://www.pagina-online.de/produkte/epub-checker/).

+Now your EPUB is ready!
+It can be opened and enjoyed in an ereader like Calibre, iBooks or a similar application.